Antidepressants Assessment Results

 If you are concerned about a loved ones’ prescription drug use and believe that he or she may be addicted, only that person can decide to get help for themselves.
 However, they may be receptive to a one-on-one conversation about their drug use if you express your concern without judgment and offer to help them find treatment options.
 Otherwise, working with a professional interventionist to plan and host an intervention may be an effective way to communicate your concern and help your loved one enter treatment.

-- Medical detox: Medical detox can help you adjust to a sober lifestyle as your body rids itself of the harmful toxins left behind by alcohol use.
-Detox also provides medical and clinical management of alcohol withdrawal symptoms to enhance your comfort and reduce your risk of relapse.
+- Medical detox: Medical detox can help you adjust to a sober lifestyle as your body rids itself of the harmful toxins left behind by antidepressants use.
+Detox also provides medical and clinical management of drug withdrawal symptoms to enhance your comfort and reduce your risk of relapse.

 - Residential rehab: Residential rehab is an inpatient rehab program that offers structured addiction treatment programming with behavioral therapy, life skills development, and relapse prevention strategies.
 Gender-specific treatment also allows for more effective and individualized care.